delta-reporter/delta-reporter/docs/main_features.md

 ![Useful links modal](screenshots/useful_links_modal.png)

-The useful links could be displayed in two places: Test Run View or Test View
+The useful links could be displayed in two places on the report: Test Run View (if the tool is related to the whole run, say CI job link, that's global for this particular run) or Test View (if the tool is specific to each test, say link to the logs with the time range specific, to when this particular test was run)

 ![Locations for useful links](screenshots/useful_links_locations.png)